szu-ai/uav-policy-transfer-drl/README.md

 | `_camera_features()` | Builds feature/visibility cues from camera geometry. |
 | `_estimate_visible_feature_count()` | Estimates how many useful visual features are visible. |

-In `--slam-mode cuvslam`, the environment can use the latest external odometry from `CuvslamOdomReceiver`.
-This supports future experiments with Isaac ROS Visual SLAM instead of only proxy-SLAM.
+<p align="justify">In `--slam-mode cuvslam`, the environment can use the latest external odometry from `CuvslamOdomReceiver`.
+This supports future experiments with Isaac ROS Visual SLAM instead of only proxy-SLAM.</p>

 ---

 ### 5.12 Fuzzy Reasoning and OSD Memberships

-Fuzzy reasoning converts continuous visual and motion cues into interpretable memberships.
+<p align="justify">Fuzzy reasoning converts continuous visual and motion cues into interpretable memberships.</p>

-Important functions:
+<p align="justify">Important functions:</p>

 | Function | Membership / value |
 |---|---|